State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Introduction

-Our primary contributions in this paper include: \begin{itemize} \item We identify a distinct set of DT capabilities that are uniquely associated with PMx. \item We identify and define IRs and FRs specifically tailored for PMx systems, which, until now, have not been formally presented as explicit requirements in this context.
-This delineation is justified with real-world illustrations from industry benchmarks, cutting-edge PMx research, and insights from domain experts. \item We develop an innovative mapping methodology that bridges PMx standards with DT capabilities, facilitated by the identified IRs and FRs. \item We performed a comprehensive literature review that highlights the current utilization of the IRs and FRs within PMx DTs, allowing us to target critical gaps at the intersection of PMx and DT. \end{itemize}
+Our primary contributions in this paper include: \begin{itemize} \item We identify a distinct set of DT capabilities that are uniquely associated with PMx, addressing the gap in previous studies that generalize DT capabilities without specific tailoring for PMx applications. \item We identify and define IRs and FRs specifically tailored for PMx systems, a significant advancement over existing literature that lacks such formal presentation and explicit definitions.
+This delineation is justified with real-world illustrations from industry benchmarks, cutting-edge PMx research, and insights from domain experts. \item We develop an innovative mapping methodology that bridges PMx standards with DT capabilities, facilitated by the identified IRs and FRs.
+This methodology fills the previous gap of lacking a systematic approach to cohesively develop DT-enabled PMx solutions, facilitating more integrated and effective implementation. \item We conduct a comprehensive literature review to assess how IRs and FRs are currently utilized within PMx DTs, identifying and addressing critical gaps that previous research has overlooked, particularly regarding the practical implications and effectiveness of these requirements in DT environments. \end{itemize}